docker-mailserver/docker-mailserver/docs/content/config/best-practices/dkim_dmarc_spf.md

     ??? warning "Using Multiple Domains"

-        Unlike the current support for OpenDKIM, DKIM keys generation for Rspamd will **not** create keys for all domains DMS is configured to manage.

-        DKIM keys are generated only for what is assumed as the primary mail domain (_derived from the FQDN assigned to DMS, minus any subdomain_).

         If you have multiple domains, you need to:

-        - Run the command `docker exec -it <CONTAINER NAME> setup config dkim domain <DOMAIN>` multiple times to create a key for each domain DMS should sign for.
+        - Create a key wth `docker exec -it <CONTAINER NAME> setup config dkim domain <DOMAIN>` for each domain DMS should sign outgoing mail for.
         - Provide a custom `dkim_signing.conf` (for which an example is shown below), as the default config only supports one domain.

     !!! info "About the Helper Script"